cbrun/cbrun.github.io/syson/index.md

 Organizations often need additional work around that project: packaged distributions, controlled deployments, identity and access integration, monitoring, backups, upgrades, support commitments, method-specific viewpoints, migration, or connections to the rest of the engineering system.

-[Obeo presents its services and offerings around SysON](https://www.obeosoft.com/en/products/syson/) for those industrial concerns.
+[Obeo Enterprise for SysON](https://www.obeosoft.com/en/products/obeo-enterprise-for-syson/) addresses those industrial concerns.
 Other organizations can also build services on top of the open-source project.
 The existence of commercial value around SysON does not change the governance or availability of the Eclipse codebase.

 ## How SysON relates to Capella and Papyrus